Pre-Event Timeline from the Chatham Police Department

 2023 Theme – “Timeless Chatham: Then, Now & Beyond”

 ESSENTIAL INFORMATION FOR ENTRANTS – PLEASE READ THOROUGHLY

-Submit your registration no later than June 15, 2022 by visiting our website at www.chathamparade.com and completing the online application form.
+Requirements for Entry: Submit your registration no later than June 15, 2023 by completing the online application form.
 The link to the form is at the bottom of this page- please read all of the important entrant information!

 Rules for Participation (developed in conjunction with the Chatham Police Department):